 TOUR GUIDE TIP: This is a great place to be when Marine One takes off or lands because the helicopter flies right over you!
 You'll be able to watch it land or take off from the South Lawn of the White House!

-BEST VIEW OF THE WHITE HOUSE #4: POV Rooftop Bar at Hotel Washington
+BEST VIEW OF THE WHITE HOUSE #4: VUE Rooftop Bar at Hotel Washington

 If you want a birds eye view of the White House, check out some of the rooftop bars nearby!

-Hotel Washington's POV Bar is an upscale bar and restaurant - so there is a dress code and no one under 21 allowed after 7pm.
+Hotel Washington's VUE Bar is an upscale bar and restaurant - so there is a dress code and no one under 21 allowed after 7pm.

 It's just across the street from the Treasury Department, next door to the White House.
 You'll get a great panoramic view of Washington DC and the east side of the White House.

 Where to Park to Visit the White House

 The White House does not have visitor parking.